 Given the proposed arrangement of the site, a Stopping Up Order (Section 247) was required prior to commencement of the site.
 A plan was prepared showing the extent of the areas to be stopped up including along High Street, the service yard to the rear of the building and existing parking bays along Castle Way (which were relocated).
 Direct liaison has been undertaken with the Department for Transport throughout the process of the order.

 The application was unanimously approved at committee in November 2018, with no objection from Southampton City Council.
-Once the Stopping Up Order is finalised, we look forward to seeing this scheme develop and provide a much-needed regeneration of the area.
+With the Stopping Up Order now finalised, we look forward to seeing this scheme develop and provide a much-needed regeneration of the area.